EmilSabev03/CMPM-121-Final-Team-Project/README.md

 # F1:

-F1a - chatgpt helped with setting up the AoS byte array and with part of the updategamestate and loadgamestate functionality
+F1a - chatgpt helped with setting up the AoS byte array and part of the updategamestate and loadgamestate functionality F1b - chatgpt helped with creating the game state management system and setting up the menu screen function